Replica symmetry breaking in spin glasses in the replica-free Keldysh formalism: Application: The quantum Sherrington-Kirkpatrick model

-Here, the quartic term $s_u$ provides a soft constraint for the spin length and the transverse field gives rise to the inertial dynamic term in $s_0$.
 The disorder is encoded in the term $s_\kappa$, with $\kappa=\bar{J_{ij}^2}$ the variance of the Gaussian distribution $\mathcal{P}(J_{ij})$.
 The dynamical theory requires a doubling of the time contour.
 Following the standard procedure of the Keldysh path-integral (for an introduction see \cite{Kamenev_book, Sieberer2016}), we therefore introduce Greek indices that take the values $\{+,-\}$ to denote the branch of the contour.
+Although external fields are classical, we keep the notation symmetric and thus distinguish between the longitudinal field $h$ on the forward $(+)$ and backward $(-)$ branch.

 Due to the infinite range of the random couplings $J_{ij}$, the site index in \eqref{eq:Ising_action} is irrelevant and will be suppressed in the following.